 Create privacy compliance manual & train your staff

-It’s highly essential for businesses to make privacy compliance manual and educate their staff about privacy guidelines and best practices.
-Employees are the ones who respond to the individuals requesting access to their data or exercise their rights.
-So, your employees should be aware of the individual rights and respond according to that.
+It’s very essential for businesses to make privacy compliance manual and educate their staff about privacy guidelines and best practices.
+Employees are the ones who respond to individuals requesting access to their data or for exercising their rights.
+So, your employees should be aware of the individual rights and respond accordingly.

-Note- If businesses that fall under the scope of GDPR do not comply with the GDPR can face fines of up to 20 million euros or 4% of their total annual worldwide turnover, whichever is higher.
-Recently, technology giants like Google, Facebook, Instagram, and WhatsApp faced fines of up to USD 9.3 Billion on the first day of new privacy law.
+Note- Businesses that fall under the scope of GDPR but do not comply with it can face fines of up to 20 million euros or 4% of their total annual worldwide turnover, whichever is higher.
+Recently, technology giants like Google, Facebook, Instagram, and WhatsApp faced fines of up to USD 9.3 billion on the first day of the new privacy law.

 Creating an easy to understand privacy compliance manual and providing complete training to your staff is important to ensure GDPR compliance.

 This super-informative GDPR compliance checklist ends here!
 Do you need help with GDPR compliance and for making your business ready for the new privacy laws of EU?
 Get in touch with Team Doynt at email@example.com for a free consultation session!